rabbitmq/build-env-images/README.md

 ## Server Build Environment Images (amd64)

-This Debian Bookworm-based image provides a very recent version of Erlang 26.x plus a very recent version of Elixir.
+This Debian Bookworm-based images provide very recent versions of Erlang 27.x and 26.x plus a very recent version of Elixir.

 Only `amd64` packages are produced because our team only produces `amd64` Debian packages for Erlang